Yorochomin/exmips/README.md

 $ cp exmips_images/20250321_firm_u-boot_squashfs_2Gb.bin firm_2Gb.bin
 $ ./exmips -s firm_2Gb.bin
 ```
 Note that the sample image is a clean image.
-It will took long time to format the flash memory before mounting the root file system in the first start-up.
+It will take long time to format the flash memory before mounting the root file system in the first boot-up.

 ### Networking